library-data-platform/ldp/doc/Admin_Guide.md

 bombur
 ```

-Then use the `update-users` command to set the permissions, for
+Then run the `update-users` command to set the permissions, for
 example:

 ```shell
 $ ldp update-users -D /var/lib/ldp
 ```

+The `update-users` command should be run whenever a new user name is
+added to `ldp_users.conf`.

 Reference